PlanetHunters/tkmatrix/paper/paper.md

-The user will provide a grid of periods by selecting the `MAX_PERIOD`, `MIN_PERIOD` and `STEP_PERIOD`, a grid of planet radius by selecting `MAX_RADIUS`, `MIN_RADIUS` and `STEP_RADIUS` and the number of epochs to be explored for each case. ``MATRIX`` will initially download the target star light curve (or load a `csv` file specified by the user), generate a model of transit injecting it into the original data and store the resultant modelled light curve in a `csv` file for each case.
+The user will provide a grid of periods by selecting the `MAX_PERIOD`, `MIN_PERIOD` and `STEP_PERIOD`, a grid of planet radius by selecting `MAX_RADIUS`, `MIN_RADIUS` and `STEP_RADIUS` and the number of epochs to be explored for each case. ``MATRIX`` will initially download the target star light curve (or load a `csv` file specified by the user), generate a model of transit thanks to the usage of `ellc` [@maxted:2016], injecting it into the original data and store the resultant modeled light curve in a `csv` file for each case.
 That is, `MATRIX` will store a set of `PERIOD_GRID_SIZE` x `RADIUS_GRID_SIZE` x `EPOCHS_COUNT` files for the recovery scenario.

+In the recovery stage, `MATRIX` will load each of the transit-injected light curves and will perform a user-defined trend normalization using `wotan` [@wotan:2019].
+Afterwards, the injected transits will be searched by using `TLS`.
+In case a transit signal has been found to match the injected one with the same period or a period matching the first three subharmonics or harmonics (with an error tolerance of 1 hour) and epoch (also with an error tolerance of 1 hour)

 The tool has successfully been used in professional first-level scientific research to assess the detectability of possible transiting exoplanets around Hot-Subdwarfs [@vangrootel:2021].